iawia002/lux/README.md

 -items
     	File lines to download.
 Separated by commas like: 1,5,6,8-10
 ```
-You can use the `-re` option to rename file with timestamp suffix
+You can use the `-re` option to rename the file with timestamp suffix:

 ```console
 $ lux -re "https://www.bilibili.com/video/BV1KF411Z7d9/"